 This could be the case even if your credit score is good and you've managed all previous debts responsibly.

-Although it's possible to have multiple personal loans at once, taking on several lines of credit at the same time can make the debts harder to manage.
+Although it's possible to have multiple personal loans at once, taking on several lines of credit simultaneously can make the debts harder to manage.

 Here are a few things to think about before taking out multiple loans: